jlindeloef/onstage-music-school/README.md

 - As a user I want to know which instruments they have.
 - As a user I want to find out the prizing of the courses.
 - As a user I want to have an easy and distinct sign up.
+For the users, I wanted to give them a good overview of Onstage Music School, focusing on the courses and sign up.

+### Website structure
+The website has four sections:
+Home/About us: I combined these two Sections mostly because of layout on the page.
+Courses: A clear view of the courses the school has to offer and also prizing.
+Sign up: A sign up form to send to school with name, phonenumber, email and wich instrument/instruments that are in interest.
+Footer: With contact information and links to social media.